 In accordance with CMU policy and Federal and State laws, technology products and services must be appropriately accessible, meet campus security standards, and be technically supportable.
 This acquisition process is designed to ensure that these standards are met, any residual risk is appropriately managed, and all purchases are appropriately cost effective.
 This process applies to information technology products and services in the categories listed below:

-Desktops, Laptops and Tablets, including iPads (except as listed here)
+Desktops and laptops (except as listed here)*

 Printers, including 3D printers (except as listed here)**